supercharge/docs/database-testing.md

 ## Introduction
 Boost helps you to test your database-driven application.
-When using Boost's `base-test` utility, it will automatically call connect your default database connection.
-This ensures an active database connection throughout each test.
+When using Boost's `base-test` utility, it will automatically connect to your default database connection.
+This ensures an active database connection throughout each test case.

-Boost closes open database connections after finishing all test cases in a test file.
-You don't need to care about database connection handling.
+Boost closes open database connections after finishing the test runs.
+You don’t need to care about database connection handling.

-## Reset the Database after Each Test
+## Manually Reset the Database after Test Runs
 Boost will not automatically clean up your database after tests.
-This is a manual task and left in your hands.
+This task and left in your hands.
 You need manually delete test entries and [fake data](/docs/{{version}}/testing-fakes) created while running your tests.

-The [testing lifecycle hooks](/docs/{{version}}/create-and-debug-tests#lifecycle-hooks) are well-suited methods to clean up your test data.
+The [testing lifecycle hooks](/docs/{{version}}/create-and-debug-tests#lifecycle-hooks) are well-suited to clean up your test data.

 ## Fake Users
 Some of your test cases may rely on existing database entries.
-Boost provides the `async fakeUser()` method to conveniently create a fake user.
-This user will be stored in the database.
+Boost provides the `async fakeUser()` method to conveniently create a fake user in the database.
 You may want to delete it after your test runs.

 ```js
 const BaseTest = util('base-test')